 Buy from Amazon.ca (Canada)

-There is a NEW Limited Edition LP from Friday Music with a release date of July 29, 2022.
+A NEW Limited Edition LP from Friday Music was released on July 29, 2022.
 It has a gatefold cover with lyrics and has been mastered impeccably by Joe Reagoso (Gordon Lightfoot/Linda Ronstadt) from the original Reprise Records tapes.
 It's translucent vinyl; gold or blue.
 While it's being sold for a hefty price, there are few copies of the original vinyl album available and when sold they are usually pricey, so you may want to consider this if your old LP has disappeared or no longer sounds good.
-While it is not 180 gram, this limited edition LP may prove to have better sound than the original LP due to the use of audiophile techniques, but I haven't heard it so I can't give you my own assessment of it.
+While it is not 180 gram, this limited edition LP is said to have better sound than the original LP due to the use of audiophile techniques; I have a review copy due to arrive tomorrow and will give you my own assessment of it later in the week (2/12/2023).
 But, while digital versions are enjoyable and convenient, nothing beats analog sound on a good sound system or headphones.
 Here's the listing for the Gold one at Amazon: Summertime Dream Translucent Gold.

 In the fall of 2016 Warner Canada released a Record